mofosyne/vscode-quickcalc/README.md

 - **Inline Calculations**: Perform calculations directly within your files.
 - **Markdown & Plaintext Support**: Specifically tailored for markdown and plaintext files.
-- **Intuitive Syntax**: Use the ```math delimiter in markdown files to define sections for calculations.
+- **Intuitive Syntax**: Use the ```calc delimiter in markdown files to define sections for calculations.
 - **Real-time Results**: Instantly see the result of your calculations.

 ## How to Use

 1. Open a markdown or plaintext file in VS Code.
 2. Type out your calculations.
-For markdown files, wrap your calculations with the ```math delimiter.
+For markdown files, wrap your calculations with the ```calc delimiter.
     - If missing, then the entire document is assumed to be a calculation sheet.
 This is okay in a pitch, but may cause some issues if '=' or ':' is misrecognised.
 3. Execute the `QuickCalc` command (default shortcut: `Ctrl+Shift+Q`).
 4. See the results inline within your file!